+Young smokers’ hearing health is at risk, too.
 Researchers from the New York University School of Medicine found that teens exposed to cigarette smoke are to two to three times as likely to develop hearing loss compared to those with little or no exposure.
 Eighty percent of the participants in the 2011 study had no idea their hearing health had been affected.

 Studies indicate the longer a person smokes – or is exposed to cigarette smoke – the greater the damage to their hearing health.
-But here’s the good news.
-According to the American Lung Association, 20 minutes after your last cigarette, your blood pressure decreases and your circulation improves.
+But here’s the good news; according to the American Lung Association, 20 minutes after your last cigarette, your blood pressure decreases and your circulation improves.
 Within eight hours, your carbon monoxide and oxygen levels return to normal.
 In 48 hours, your sense of smell and taste improve and your nerve endings begin to regenerate.

 Additional health benefits of quitting according to a CDC fact sheet include: